HazyResearch/hgcn/README.md

   --n-heads N_HEADS     number of attention heads for graph attention
-                        networks, must be a divisor dim --alpha ALPHA         alpha for leakyrelu in graph attention networks --use-att USE_ATT     whether to use hyperbolic attention in HyperGCN model --double-precision DOUBLE_PRECISION
+                        networks, must be a divisor dim --alpha ALPHA         alpha for leakyrelu in graph attention networks --use-att USE_ATT     whether to use hyperbolic attention in HypGCN model --double-precision DOUBLE_PRECISION
                         whether to use double precision --dataset DATASET     which dataset to use